 - Play area

 The only real difference will be the need for a ferret cage.
 Ferrets are likely to tear up decorations, knock over objects, and shred fabric if left unattended.
-Even though cats are known to be playfully destructive too, ferrets take it up a notch.
+Even though cats are known to be playfully destructive, ferrets take it up a notch.

 Likewise, ferrets are happy to sneak outdoors without your permission.
-Because they are smaller than cats, and in some ways more nimble, they can use escape routes that your cat is unable to.
+Because they are smaller than cats, and in some ways more nimble, they can use escape routes that your cat cannot.

-While an indoor cat may be fearful of the great outdoors, a ferret will have no hesitation.
-As such, your new pet should not be allowed outside of its ferret cage unless your home (and all exits) are ferret-proofed.
+While an indoor cat may fear the great outdoors, a ferret will have no hesitation.
+Your new pet should not be allowed outside of its ferret cage unless your home (and all exits) are ferret-proofed.

 Are Ferrets Related To Cats?